jcomeauictx/w-a-s-t-e/rfcs/addressing.md

 [guide-level-explanation]: #guide-level-explanation

-The simplest solution would use unadorned GPS coordinates as the street name and number: if the street runs roughly north and south, the N or S component would be the street name, and the E or W component would be the street number.
+The simplest solution would use unadorned GPS coordinates as the street name and number: if the street runs roughly north and south, the longitude component would be the street name, and the latitude component would be the street number.
 Vice versa for an east-west street.
-Either can be used if the street runs at a 45-degree angle from a compass point, or the street runs in all directions.
+Either can be used if the street runs close to a 45-degree angle from a compass point, or the street runs in all directions.

 Precede the "street name" with "GPS" and the direction ('N', 'S', 'E', 'W').
 Use the English direction abbreviations, but use local language for "street",